 Cabbage Patch Kids Collectibles w/ Price Guide – Jan Lindenberger

-Encyclopedia of Cabbage Patch Kids – the 1980s – Jan Lindenberger – excellent source of info for serious collectors on everything from box variations to international dolls to variations on doll tags.
+Encyclopedia of Cabbage Patch Kids – the 1980s – Jan Lindenberger – an excellent source of info for serious collectors on everything from box variations to international dolls to variations on doll tags.